Archive

 California was far, far away.
 A couple of lucky kids had made the trek along Route 66 to Los Angeles in the backseat of the family sedan while playing “Punch Buggy” with their siblings, as their parents begged for peace and quiet.
 I had no idea that many of the fruit and vegetables I regularly ate came from California.
 What I knew of California came from idyllic sounds produced by the Association, the Beach Boys, the Byrds, Jan & Dean, and the Mamas and Papas.

 As a labor leader, Chavez was instrumental in organizing strikes by grape and lettuce pickers, among others.
 His influence did not stop in the farm fields.
 He spoke out against the Vietnam War, helped lead the civil rights movement, and participated in major rallies and marches.
-Surprisingly, he was an early forerunner to Donald J. Trump’s campaign against what are now referred to as undocumented immigrants.
+Surprisingly, he was a forerunner to Donald J. Trump, campaigning against what are now referred to as undocumented immigrants.
 It wasn’t that the migrants were Brown, but rather that they were used by management as strikebreakers.

 Chavez died in 1993 at age 66.
 Over 50,000 people attended his funeral.
 A year later, President Bill Clinton posthumously awarded him the Presidential Medal of Freedom.
 In 2006, Republican Governor Arnold Schwarzenegger inducted Chavez into the California Hall of Fame.
-In 2012, President Barack Obama designated the Cesar R. Chavez National Monument.
+In 2012, President Barack Obama designated the Cesar E. Chavez National Monument in Keene County, California.

 I was curious whether the mural near my house had been painted over, so I took a walk late Friday afternoon to check it out.
-As my photographs reveal, it still adjourns the north wall of Cafe Tola near the intersection of Addison and Southport.
-I was not surprised that the owner had yet to remove the mural given how recent the revelations about Chavez’s conduct were, but I was surprised that nobody had yet added graffiti condemning Chavez.
+As my photographs reveal, it still adorns the north wall of Cafe Tola near the intersection of Addison and Southport.
+I was not surprised that the building’s owner had not yet removed the mural given how recent the revelations about Chavez’s conduct were, but I was surprised that nobody had yet added graffiti condemning Chavez.
 I will check back in a week to see whether the mural has been covered over.

-From Chavez’s standpoint. the revelations come at a most inopportune time.
-Jeffrey Epstein’s saga has given the country plenty of opportunity to ponder pedophile, so it is not surprising that the public response to the Chavez revelations was so quick.
-The Epstein story had been a slow burn for several years until it gained widespread public attention, catapulting the scandalous acts into public mind consciousness.
-The public will no longer tolerate a grace period when pedophile is revealed.
+From Chavez’s standpoint, the revelations come at a most inopportune time.
+Jeffrey Epstein’s saga has given the country plenty of opportunity to ponder pedophilia, so it is not surprising that the public response to the Chavez revelations was so quick.
+The Epstein story had been a slow burn for several years until it gained widespread public attention, catapulting the scandalous acts into the public’s consciousness.
+The public will no longer tolerate a grace period when pedophilia is revealed.

 During his lifetime, Chavez certainly did a lot of good, which raises an interesting question: What transgressions and how large must they be to result in instantaneous cancellation?
-To be clear, I certainly don’t condone Chavez’s alleged behavior, but I also recognize that all human beings are flawed.
+To be clear, I certainly don’t condone Chavez’s alleged behavior, but I also recognize that all of us are flawed.
 Do and should our flaws completely overshadow the good that we have done?

-Because it involves children, pedophile is a black and white line not to be crossed—no grey.
+Because it involves children, pedophile is a black and white line not to be crossed—there is no grey area.
 The violator’s good deeds instantly vaporize, carrying no offsetting weight.

-Nevertheless, it will be interesting to see whether Chavez will be totally erased from the history books, or whether in 25 years, his pedophile will be a significant chapter, but only one in Chavez’s larger story.
+Nevertheless, it will be interesting to see whether Chavez will be totally erased from the history books, or whether in 25 years, his pedophilia will be a significant, but not the only chapter in Chavez’s larger story.

 Mural Depicting Cesar Chavez (March 20, 2026) at 3612 North Southport Avenue, Chicago, Illinois 60613